Rock Hoppin’ – Day 4 – Santa Cruz and Santiago Islands, Galápagos

 Day 4 – Dragon Hill, Santa Cruz Island

 We dropped anchor at the northwestern coast of Santa Cruz, stepping ashore onto the unspoiled rocky shores of Dragon Hill.
 From here, we began a three-kilometer hike to the summit, as we encountered surprises along the way hidden in the lush expanse where towering Opuntia cacti stood like prickly guardians masquerading as abstract animal statues.
-Meanwhile overhead, the sky came alive with the silhouettes of Darwin’s finches and mockingbirds.
+Meanwhile, the sky came alive with the silhouettes of Darwin’s finches and mockingbirds.

 Midway through, we hit the isolated lagoon entirely devoid of its regular pink flamingos.
-Instead, a handful of shorebirds paddled about and a solitary marine iguana glided through the sun drenched ripples effortlessly keeping its cool.
+Instead, a handful of shorebirds paddled about and a solitary marine iguana glided through the ripples effortlessly keeping its cool.

 Later, we swapped our hiking gear for fins and plunged beneath the surface off the coast of Dragon Hill, finding ourselves in the middle of a shimmering silver constellation of anchovies that darted around in perfect synchronization.